spedas/pyspedas/docs/source/geopack.rst

 Magnetic Field Models
 ====================================
-The routines in this module can be used to calculate Tsyganenko magnetic field models using Sheng Tian's implementation of the `geopack` library (https://github.com/tsssss/geopack).
+This module provides a set of routines that can be used to calculate various magnetic field models, using Sheng Tian's implementation of the `geopack` library (https://github.com/tsssss/geopack).

+The routines documented here each accept an input tplot variable, specifying the times and GSM positions at which the field models are to be evaluated.

+Each field model has its own set of parameters.
+The parameters may be passed as tplot variables names, in which case they are interpolated to the times specified in the input position variable.
+If a scalar value is passed, it is used for all input times.
+If an n-element array is passed. n is expected to match the number of input times/positions, and the n-th array element will be used as the parameter value for the n-th model evaluation.

+Most of these routines also accept a boolean 'autoload' parameter.
+If True, any provided model parameters will be ignored, and the parameters will be derived from data loaded from various data sources: Kyoto WDC for Kp/iopt values, OMNIweb for solar wind parameters, or directly from K. Tysganenko's web site for certain models and parameters.

+The modeled B vectors are returned as tplot variables in GSM coordinates, with units of nT.

 IGRF (IGRF)
 ------------